Canning Chickpeas | Garbanzos

 Sten Ten

-Wipe the rims clean with a damp paper towel or a clean kitchen towel.
+Wipe the rims clean with a damp paper towel or clean kitchen towel.

 Load jars into the canning pot.

-Place jars that are the same height in your bottom layer and top them with mismatched-sized jars.
+Place jars the same height in your bottom layer and top them with mismatched-sized jars.

-Cover the pressure canner with the lid.
-Secure.
+Securely cover the pressure canner with the lid.
 Bring the water in the pot to a boil.
-Let steam vent from the venting hole for a full ten minutes.
+Let steam vent from the venting hole for ten minutes.

 Add the pressure regulator.
-Bring the pot up to the specified pressure (psi) for your altitude.
-Start the timer.
-Process pints or half pints for 75 minutes.
-Process quarts for 90 minutes.
+Bring the pot to the specified pressure (psi) for your altitude.
+Start the timer—process pints or half-pints for 75 minutes, or quarts for 90 minutes.

 Once time has elapsed, remove the canner from the burner.
 Allow pressure to release naturally.